Site Index ll White City ll Women's Building ll Cassatt's Lost Mural ll Women Painters Index ll Women Sculptors II Nichols Home Page

 Memory (stained glass window)--

-The Open Book (stained glass window)--
+The Open Book

-The Advent Angel 1889--oil exhibited
+The Advent Angel 1889--

 Ella Condie Lamb was born in New York where, at age 16, she enrolled in the National Academy of Design.
 After further study at the New York Art Students League, in London, and in Paris at the Colarossi academy, she began receiving recognition for her mosaics and stained glass, as well as paintings, sculptures, and illustrations.
 She was married to architect Charles Rollinson Lamb who urged her not to neglect her art for their five children.
 Some of her stained glass art was produced by J. & R. Lamb Studios (her husband's family business in ecclesiastical art).
-She won a medal at the 1893 Exposition.
+She won a medal at the 1893 position.

 Biography